 Thus hell and enforcers of divine justice do not have an independent existence as such.
 There are no courts of law for divine justice and related office personnel like the earth has.
 Innumerable human beings die each moment,each day.
 Rendering justice to them would require a complex establishment.
 There is absolutely no feasibility of such a complex set up for dealing with the dead beings.

+The scriptures mention that Yam is the personnel who does the decision-making on allotting heaven or hell to the soul of the dead on the basis of records maintained by Chitragupta in his court.
 In Sanskrit, Yam means ‘disciplining one’s own self’ and Chittragupta or Chittagupta means the Chitta which is secret or hidden wiz the Chitta keeps the record and self-control delivers the judgment.
 When the combined total sins which deeply embedded in the psyche of human beings become illumined since everything is stored in a person’s unconsciousness, his soul is forced to take cognizance of them thus paying for his sins.Thus each being has a hell of its own which becomes extinct,the moment he is re-born in a different body.

 Let us now understand the concept of Yamduts, the emissaries of death.A moth is usually attracted by fire and appears to be forcibly drawn towards it by some independent entity.
 Similarly when a soul is brought to divine justice and undergoes punishment on its own, one often gets the feeling that he is being forced by aliens.
 These deliverers of divine justice appear in a shape,form, complexion and description which the human soul has seen,read or studied according to his faith and religious beliefs in the materialistic world.
 These deliverers of justice converse with the soul in his native language as well.

-The purpose of hell is to make the soul suffer so that it is able to learn a lesson by connecting his sinful deeds with the ultimate consequence.
+In order to punish and reform itself the inner-self (sub-consciousness)produces an exclusive hell within, wherein the traits accumulated from activities of previous life become personified as living images, and the soul is subjected to torment, anguish and humiliation.All of us have different perceptions of physical suffering such as being roasted or an intense experience of remorse, mortification and embarrassment,of hell The kind and degree of punishment would depend on the emotional susceptibility of the soul.The purpose of hell is to make the soul suffer so that it is able to learn a lesson by connecting his sinful deeds with the ultimate consequence.
 The duration and degree of punishment also depends on the degree of his sin and the required reformation.
 In order to punish a soul, which repeats mistakes in successive life cycles, heavy punishment is designed.
 For physically committed sins, the physical counterparts are punished and for the evil thoughts, mind of the soul is made to suffer.